asli-nobita/Charactor-AI/README.md

 > :warning: This project is in its early stages and is currently under **active development**.

-Link for frontend repository: [Edunime-frontend](https://github.com/asli-nobita/Edunime-AI-Frontend) same as Open-LLM Vtuber repository, forgot to upload.
+Link for frontend repository: [Edunime-frontend](https://github.com/asli-nobita/Edunime-AI-Frontend) same as Open-LLM Vtuber repository.

 ## ⭐️ What is this project?